-Before you enroll in a Revit class, you may wonder how difficult this training will be.
-The answer to this question largely depends on several factors, such as your prior experience with building information modeling (BIM) software, the depth of study provided in the program you select, and your ultimate goals for learning Revit.
-While there are challenges involved with learning Revit, most learners will find that if they devote time and dedication to their training, learning Revit is an achievable goal.
-Read on to learn about the most common difficulties learners experience when working with Revit, as well as some ways to make this learning process easier.
+Before you enroll in a Revit class, you may wonder how difficult the training will be.
+The answer to this question largely depends on several factors such as your prior experience with building information modeling (BIM) software, the depth of study provided in the program you select, and your ultimate goals for learning Revit.
+While there are challenges involved with learning Revit, most learners will find that if they devote time and dedication to their training, learning Revit is achievable.
+Read on to learn about the most common difficulties learners experience while working with Revit and some ways to make the learning process easier.

-Another challenging aspect of Revit is that it requires that users have a working knowledge of parametric modeling.
-Unlike traditional computer-aided design (CAD) software like AutoCAD, in which each element is drawn individually, Revit operates with parametric relationships.
+Another challenging aspect of Revit is that it requires users to have a working knowledge of parametric modeling.
+Unlike traditional computer-aided design (CAD) software like AutoCAD, in which each element is drawn individually, Revit operates using parametric relationships.
 This means that changing one element will automatically translate into a fully updated model.
-Some learners may find this shift difficult to become accustomed to at first.
+Some learners may find this shift difficult to get used to at first.
 Additionally, Revit’s focus on 3D design poses challenges for some individuals.
-Because it mainly focuses on 3D modeling, learners who work with it must have experience with visualization and spatial awareness to fully optimize this tool.
+Because it mainly focuses on 3D modeling, learners working with it must have experience with visualization and spatial awareness to fully optimize the tool.

-One of the key differences between Revit and other similar software is that it has a unique workflow that includes different phases.
+A key difference between Revit and other similar software is its unique workflow, which includes different phases.
 Some individuals may be more familiar with tools that offer a more linear approach to design methods, which can pose challenges.
-Most Revit learners will find that it has a steep learning curve, in part due to the new concepts it introduces to users.
+Most Revit learners will find it has a steep learning curve, partly due to the new concepts it introduces.
 Those who want to get the most out of this software will have to devote time to learning concepts like schedules, phasing, views, and families.

 How Can I Make Learning Revit Easier?

-Most learners will find that studying Revit is a relatively straightforward and easy process if it’s approached in phases.
+Most learners will find that studying Revit is relatively straightforward and easy if approached in phases.
 The first step is to learn how to become familiar with the software’s interface and how to navigate its basic elements.
-Learners then may wish to become familiar with project setup before progressing into intermediate or advanced-level skills.
+Learners may then wish to become familiar with project setup before progressing to intermediate or advanced-level skills.
 Those who have prior tech training or knowledge of BIM tools or AutoCAD will usually find the process easier and faster than novices who have to start from scratch.
 After learning the software’s layout and basic tools, most individuals begin by working on a small sample project.
 These will be much easier for the average learner than larger, more complex endeavors.

-Free resources like YouTube videos, online tutorials, and blogs can also be a good way to learn Revit.
+Free resources such as YouTube videos, online tutorials, and blogs can also be useful for learning Revit.
 YouTube is a rich resource for Revit-related content.
 Because BIM software and tools are so popular, learners can find all types of videos related to Revit.
 Some content is relatively short and requires just a few minutes to watch, whereas other videos are longer and more involved.
-Skills Factory offers a range of short Revit videos that can be watched in ten minutes or less.
+Skills Factory offers a range of short Revit videos that can be watched in under ten minutes.
 CAD in Black offers Revit users several hours of beginner-friendly videos.
-Additionally, those interested in exploring basic Revit concepts can read well-researched articles from Noble Desktop.
+Additionally, those interested in exploring basic Revit concepts can read well-researched articles on Noble Desktop.
 Noble has a hub of AutoCAD tutorials, articles, and resources that are intended to help learners get started and learn the basics, including what AutoCAD is and its professional applications.
 In addition to Noble, Autodesk has free online tutorials and webinars on its site.
-These cover basic concepts, including tips, tricks, and best practices.
+These cover basic concepts, including tips, tricks, and best practices for using Revit.

 Another self-teaching resource some learners find useful to explore Revit basics is on-demand coursework.
-Unlike live training options that entail attending classes in real time, on-demand classes are pre-recorded and placed online.
+Unlike live training options, which involve attending classes in real-time, on-demand classes are pre-recorded and available online.
 Some courses take just an hour or two to complete, whereas others require months of study.
 Students can find free classes from providers like Udemy or Coursera.
 Coursera offers BIM Fundamentals, a free, self-paced program that teaches students how to retrieve information from Revit models and use essential modeling tools.
-Coursera also has an Applications for Engineers program in which students complete six modules that teach them how to create BIM models.
-Udemy also has free and for-pay self-paced classes.
-In its free program, How-To-Revit (Beginner Course), students receive two hours of self-paced Revit instruction on topics like how to create 3D models from 2D drawings.
+Coursera also offers an Applications for Engineers program, where students complete six modules teaching them how to create BIM models.
+Udemy offers both free and paid self-paced classes.
+In its free program, How-To-Revit (Beginner Course), students receive two hours of self-paced instruction on topics such as creating 3D models from 2D drawings.

-Although there are no formal prerequisites for learning Revit, knowledge of basic architectural design principles and concepts like elevations and floor plans can help most students effectively apply their Revit skills.
-Those who are interested in learning these skills and have help exploring Revit’s interface and basic tools can gain hands-on training by enrolling in a live course, such as a bootcamp program.
+Although there are no formal prerequisites for learning Revit, knowledge of basic architectural design principles such as elevations and floor plans, can help most students effectively apply their Revit skills.
+Those who are interested in learning these skills and have help exploring Revit’s interface and basic tools can gain hands-on training by enrolling in a live course such as a bootcamp program.
 In addition to providing learners with real-time access to an instructor, this pedagogical approach also affords them the time, space, and support needed to complete and gain hands-on practice using Revit.
-Live study is also a great opportunity to complete small, real-world projects in which students put their training to use in a practical and applicable manner.
+Live study is also a great opportunity for completing small, real-world projects where students apply their training in a practical way.

 Best Ways to Learn Revit Without Difficulty

-While self-teaching resources like on-demand classes, free online tutorials, and YouTube videos can be a good supplement to Revit study, most learners will find that live training is the easiest and most effective way to truly master this software.
-Live training is available in the form of in-person and online classes.
+While self-teaching resources like on-demand classes, free online tutorials, and YouTube videos can supplement Revit study, most learners find that live training is the easiest and most effective way to master this software.
+Live training is available as both in-person and online classes.
 Revit learners can select from short, introductory-level skills classes that take just a day or so to complete, as well as bootcamp programs that provide longer, more comprehensive instruction.
-Both options provide real-time access to an expert instructor, as well as small class, hands-on instruction.
+Both options offer real-time access to an expert instructor, as well as small class sizes and hands-on instruction.

 Those who thrive in the traditional classroom learning environment will benefit greatly from live, in-person Revit training.
-Courses are available around the US in training facilities located in or near major cities.
+Courses are available throughout the U.S. in training facilities located in or near major cities.
 Students who attend in-person training have access to a computer lab that has Revit already installed and ready to use.
-In addition to benefiting from the support of other learners in the classroom, students also gain valuable training and guidance from an expert instructor who has industry experience creating 3D models with Revit.
+In addition to benefiting from the support of other learners, students gain valuable training and guidance from an expert instructor with industry experience creating 3D models using Revit.
 This interactive learning format was designed so that students can ask questions in real-time and receive immediate assistance as they move forward with Revit.

-Learners who hope to reap all the benefits of live study but don’t want to leave the comfort of their own space can learn Revit through live online courses.
-Instead of having to battle rush-hour traffic or waste time and money on parking, students connect remotely in real-time with the instructor using Zoom or a similar teleconferencing platform.
-Just like in-person training, all learners can ask questions as they arise and receive immediate support.
+Learners who want to enjoy the benefits of live study without leaving the comfort of their own space can learn Revit through live online courses.
+Like in-person training, all learners can ask questions as they arise and receive immediate support.
 They can even give the instructor permission to share their screen for additional Revit help.

 Learn Revit with Noble Desktop